Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Currency Exchange

-The Nepali Rupee (NPR) is the country's official currency; one US dollar is equivalent to around 130 NPR.
+The Nepali Rupee (NPR) is the country's official currency; one US dollar is equivalent to around 140 NPR.
 In Kathmandu, you may find banks and approved money exchange centres where you can exchange major foreign currencies.
 ATMs are widely available to withdraw NPR, but extra service fees may apply.
 Make sure your notes are new and undamaged, as old or torn bills may be refused.
-Only the 100 INR note from India is legally accepted in Nepal.
+Indian travellers can now use UPI and other Indian payment apps at many Kathmandu shops and trekking lodges.
+For physical cash, only the 100 INR note from India is officially exchanged in Nepal.
 It’s best to exchange money in Kathmandu before heading to trekking regions, as exchange options in remote areas are limited.

 Extra Expense